Sylius/Stack/docs/getting-started.md

 #### Disabling Stimulus app & Symfony UX stylesheets from third party package

-First, you need to disable the Stimulus App started by the `sylius/bootstrap-admin-ui` package.
+First, you need to disable the Stimulus App started by the `sylius/bootstrap-admin-ui` package and add a custom javascript app hook for the asset mapper.

 {% tabs %}
 {% tab title="YAML" %}